poseidon/matchbox/Documentation/torus.md

 ## Examples

 The [examples](..examples) statically assign IP addresses (172.15.0.21, 172.15.0.22, 172.15.0.23) to libvirt client VMs created by `scripts/libvirt`.
-You can use the same examples for real hardware, but you'll need to update the MAC/IP addresses.
+The examples can be used for physical machines if you update the MAC/IP addresses.
+See [network setup](network-setup.md) and [deployment](deployment.md).

 * [torus](../examples/groups/torus) - iPXE boot a Torus cluster (use rkt)